ruthmoog/pollinate/README.md

 # Pollinate

-Be the bee and interact with flowers.
+Be the bee and visit the flowers!

-# pollinate
+The website is made with only CSS, HTML and text.
+The cursor and flowers are unicode emoji (and so will appear differently depending on what emoji set you're using).